opencor/llvm-clang/tools/clang/docs/ClangFormatStyleOptions.rst

   if not ``None``, when using initialization for an array of structs aligns the fields into columns.

-  NOTE: As of clang-format 15 this option only applied to arrays with equal number of columns per row.

   Possible values:

   * ``AIAS_Left`` (in configuration: ``Left``)